Error Codes Reference

 All API errors return a JSON response with a detail field containing the error information.

-401 Unauthorized
+401

-Authentication failed or API token is invalid
+Authentication failed or API token is invalid.

-• Invalid or expired API token
+• Invalid or expired API token - The provided token is invalid or has expired.

 {